 - Infected toenails - This happens when athlete's foot isn't treated, and the infection spreads.
 A separate treatment is needed if you get a fungal nail infection.

 Is athlete’s foot contagious?

-How to treat athlete’s foot
+How to treat athlete's foot at home

 - Dry your feet thoroughly after washing them, particularly the spaces in between your toes